 ALSO VISIT >

 I trained as a violinist at the Royal College of Music then worked on the concert platform and in the theatre, later working for BBC television as a presenter of children’s programmes.
-My interest in Early Music began when I formed ‘The City Waites’, a four-piece band focusing on 17th century English popular music, broadside ballads in particular (The Daily Telegraph dubbed Lucie ‘the bawdy babe of Radio 3’).
-In between touring the world and recording more than 30 CDs, I was commissioned to present various music documentaries for BBC Radio 4, then becoming presenter of Radio 3’s ‘Early Music Show’.
+My interest in Early Music began when I formed ‘The City Waites’, a four-piece band focusing on 17th and early 18th century English popular music, broadside ballads in particular (The Daily Telegraph dubbed me 'the bawdy babe of Radio 3').
+In between touring the world and recording more than 30 CDs, I presented music documentaries for BBC Radio 4, then becoming presenter of Radio 3's ‘Early Music Show’.

 Interested in exploring the music of my own heritage, I formed what was to become Britain’s leading klezmer band ‘The Burning Bush’.
-Recordings, broadcasts and international tours followed, with sell-out concerts at London’s Royal Festival Hall, Barbican and Queen Elizabeth Hall; appearances/soundtracks include Polanski’s Oscar-winning movie ‘The Pianist’ and Simon Schama’s ‘History of Britain’ for BBC TV.
-Other BBC TV appearances and roles include ‘The Beggar’s Opera’ (for Jonathan Miller), ‘Mr Pepys’ Diary’, ‘Dickens’ London’, ‘Early Music’, 'Rude Britannia', Songs of Praise, BBC Breakfast, a documentary on painter William Dobson (for Waldemar Januszczak) and ‘Sounds of London’ for Jools Holland.
+Recordings, broadcasts and international tours followed, with sell-out concerts at London's Royal Festival Hall, Barbican and Queen Elizabeth Hall; appearances/soundtracks include Polanski's Oscar-winning movie 'The Pianist' and Simon Schama's 'History of Britain' for BBC TV.
+Other television appearances and roles include 'The Beggar's Opera' (for Jonathan Miller), 'Mr Pepys' Diary', 'Dickens' London', 'The One Show', 'Rude Britannia', Songs of Praise, BBC Breakfast, a documentary on painter William Dobson (for Waldemar Januszczak) and 'Sounds of London' for Jools Holland.

 I have worked as a musician with the Royal National Theatre, Shakespeare’s Globe, Rambert Dance Company and the RSC.
 I am a Patron of the Finchley Children’s Music Group, an Ambassador/Adjudicator for the charity ‘Live Music Now’ and contributer to the schools’ song-bank, ‘Sing Up’.

-I contribute a regular column to the BBC Music Magazine, and articles include for Financial Times, History Today, BBC History Magazine.
-My publications include ‘Let’s Make Tudor Music’ for Stainer and Bell (Runner-up, TES Award) and ‘Broadside Ballads’ for Faber Music (Winner, Music Industry Award for Best Classical Music Publication 2006.
-My forthcoming book ‘Singing Simpkin and other Bawdy Jigs: Musical Comedy on the Shakespearean Stage’ (with co-author Roger Clegg) will be published in June 2013.
+I write a regular column for 'Early Music Today' and have contributed articles for the BBC Music Magazine, Financial Times, History Today, BBC History Magazine.
+My books include ‘Let’s Make Tudor Music’ for Stainer and Bell (Runner-up, TES Award) ‘Broadside Ballads’ for Faber Music (Winner, Music Industry Award for Best Classical Music Publication 2006),and ‘Singing Simpkin and other Bawdy Jigs: Musical Comedy on the Shakespearean Stage’ (with co-authored with Roger Clegg) for Exeter University Press.

 More at: www.bbc.co.uk/radio3/presenters/lucie_skeaping.shtml (links will open in a new window).